Our next #DNEGDeepDive is here!

 Life Lessons to Thrive in VFX and Animation

-Our second #DNEGDeepDive webinar assembles DNEG talent from around our global studios to share their insights on how to not just find your space in the field, but thrive in it.
-Reflecting on their diverse, first-hand experiences across a variety of roles, our panel will exchange lessons learned throughout the course of their own career paths: from greatest challenges and biggest surprises to the invaluable advice they wish they knew.
+Our second #DNEGDeepDive webinar assembled DNEG talent from around our global studios to share their insights on how to not just find your space in the visual effects and animation field, but thrive in it.
+Reflecting on their diverse, first-hand experiences across a variety of roles, our panel exchanged lessons learned throughout the course of their own career paths: from greatest challenges and biggest surprises to the invaluable advice they wish they knew.

-AUGUST 2021 — The Revolution: The New Era Of Facial Performance
+The Revolution: The New Era Of Facial Performance

 Speaking about facial animation and performance, Animation Director David Andrews and Global Workflow Architect (Creatures & Characters), Mike Corcoran took audiences deep into the intricacies of ZivaRT and the Unreal Engine MetaHuman environment to discuss how these new tools are revolutionizing the processes of facial rigging and animation.

 Focusing specifically on machine learning and 4D photogrammetry, the two consider how such technology generates a capacity to extract hi-fidelity facial performance directly from the actor, with no blocking pass required.
 Based on monocular video input, these tools allow 3D mesh reconstruction that can be real-time based — a paradigm shift from the otherwise ‘assembly-line’ processes of traditional rigging or modelling.